nhayward/book-light-editorial/pages/06.blog/light-up-voices/item.md

 ![Light Up Voices](LightUpVoices.png?cropResize=700,700){.center}

+###### Originally post February 2nd, 2021.
+Updated July 26th, 2022 to adjust frequency of the giveaway.

 Enter now to receive a free Light Up Voices package, this offer is open **only** to members of marginalized communities.

 ### Details:

-I will randomly choose one author a month to receive the Light Up Voices package.
+I will randomly choose one author every three months (four winners a year) to receive the Light Up Voices package.
 You can apply at any time; this offer never closes!

-You do not need to apply every month; your application is good for a whole year.
+You do not need to apply every quarter; your application is good for a whole year.
 After which, you can apply again. _(If you are chosen and have shelved the manuscript you may choose a different project or forego the evaluation and we’ll choose someone else.)_

 If you want to be considered for this opportunity, apply now!